-VSI strongly recommends that the version of SDA.EXE and SDA\$SHARE.EXE used to analyze a system dump should be exactly the same as the version of OpenVMS in use when the system crash occurred.
-However, it is often possible to use SDA images from a different version of OpenVMS if there are no major differences between the versions, and ignore the warnings output by SDA (either %SDA-W-LINKTIMEMISM, or %SDA-W-SDALINKMISM, or both).
+VSI strongly recommends that the version of SDA.EXE and SDA\$SHARE.EXE used to analyze a system dump be exactly the same as the version of OpenVMS that was in use when the system crash occurred.
+However, it is often possible to use SDA images from a different version of OpenVMS, provided there are no major differences between the versions and the warning messages by SDA are ignored (either %SDA-W-LINKTIMEMISM, or %SDA-W-SDALINKMISM, or both).